 Go Green Barrington is partnering with Shedd Aquarium in asking our local restaurant owners to Shedd the Straw!
 Instead of automatically providing straws, we ask restaurants to provide straws only to those patrons who ask for them.

 What can you do?
 Tell your server about the campaign to reduce plastic straw waste.
 Use an environmentally friendly option or skip the straw altogether!
 Many small steps can add up to a big impact.

-How do you recycle old artificial holiday trees?
+FOR EXAMPLE: How do you recycle old artificial holiday trees?
 Where can I take styrofoam?
 Where can I take a mattress that is beyond use by a charity?

 Go Green Barrington works to educate residents about recycling and to advocate for more recycling resources in our Village.

 Join us for "Green Drinks" when people who believe in the environment meet, learn, and discuss ways to help.
 Everyone is welcome!
-These events are simple and unstructured
+These events are simple and unstructured.

 WHY GO SOLAR?

 Every kilowatt hour of electricity produced from fossil fuels generates 1.84 lbs of carbon dioxide.